phluid61/internet-drafts/file-scheme/draft.md

     2. Append the transformed segment to the URI.

+\[\*] Some file systems allow directory objects to be treated as files in some cases.
+This can be reflected in a file URI by using the name of the ultimate directory as the file name (such that the URI does not have a trailing slash "/").
+Be aware that merging a relative URI reference to such a base URI as per Section 5.2 of {{RFC3986}} could remove the directory name from the resulting target URI.

-This algorithm is intentionally general, and may not cover some system-specific edge cases.
+The algorithm given here is intentionally general, and may not cover some system-specific edge cases.
 See {{system-specific}} for brief discussions on system-specific considerations for some systems.

 <!-- fixme: move this to an appendix -->